 - (b) the building or use was constructed or commenced after the above dates either with the benefit of a development permit or with the benefit of being exempted from the requirement to obtain a development permit.
-A building or use that does not comply with this requirement is disqualified from non-conforming status and must obtain development approval to acquire such status. - 3835.
+A building or use that does not comply with this requirement is disqualified from non-conforming status, and must obtain development approval to be brought into compliance. - 3935.
 A non-conforming building or use may only be continued in accordance with the provisions of the Act-Municipal Government Act.